0xlucyfer/translator/README.md

 #### Definitions of text file states
 - `Clean`: Lower cased, stripped of white spaces on both sides.
-- `Normalize`: `Clean` + no white spaces + Spanish words with special characters such as `['á', 'é', 'í', 'ó', 'ú', 'ü', 'ñ']` will include a copy of the word without special characters.
+- `Special-Character`: Spanish words with that contain any characters in this list `['á', 'é', 'í', 'ó', 'ú', 'ü', 'ñ']`.
+- `Normalize`: `Clean` + white space replaced with no space + `Special-Character` words get a non-special character copy.

 #### Instructions
 - Clone